ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

   helpful to mitigate counter rollover issues.
-  This same technique can be used with monotonic random counter methods by ensuring that the total length of a possible increment in the least significant, right most position is less than the total length of the random being incremented.
+  This same technique can be used with monotonic random counter methods by ensuring that the total length of a possible increment in the least significant, right most position is less than the total length of the random value being incremented.
   As such, the most significant, left-most, bits can be incremented as rollover guarding.